Graduate Degree Requirements

 To complete a master’s or specialist degree, a candidate must:

-- Complete the minimum number of credit hours required for the graduate program (minimum hours for different programs range from 30 to 83).
-Keep in mind that courses taken for undergraduate credit may not be used on the Program of Study for a master’s or specialist degree;
+- Complete the minimum number of credit hours required for the graduate program.
+Keep in mind that courses taken for undergraduate credit may not be used for a master’s or specialist degree;

 - Complete at least one-half of the minimum semester hours in courses numbered 700 or higher, which signifies that there are no undergraduate parallel courses associated with them.
 Graduate courses provide a graduate-level experience, and differ from undergraduate courses in the expectations/requirements;